khaeru/py-gdx/README.md

-PyGDX is a Python 3 package for accessing data stored in GDX-formatted files, through the Python bindings for the [GAMS](http://www.gams.com) [GDX API](http://www.gams.com/dd/docs/api/expert-level/gdxqdrep.html).
-Inspired by the similar package, also named [py-gdx, by Geoff Leyland](https://github.com/geoffleyland/py-gdx), this version makes use of [xarray](http://xarray.pydata.org) to provide labelled data structures which can be easily manipulated with [NumPy](http://www.numpy.org) for calculations and plotting.
+PyGDX is a Python package for accessing data stored in *GAMS Data eXchange* (GDX) files.
+GDX is a proprietary, binary file format used by the [General Algebraic Modelling System](http://www.gams.com) (GAMS); pyGDX uses the Python bindings for the [GDX API](http://www.gams.com/dd/docs/api/expert-level/gdxqdrep.html).

+Originally inspired by the similar package, also named [py-gdx, by Geoff Leyland](https://github.com/geoffleyland/py-gdx), this version makes use of [xarray](http://xarray.pydata.org) to provide labelled data structures which can be easily manipulated with [NumPy](http://www.numpy.org) for calculations and plotting.

 **Documentation** is available at http://pygdx.readthedocs.org, built automatically from the contents of the Github repository.